-France become the first country to reopen its borders and consular services for Indian students and academics.
+France becomes the first country to reopen its borders and consular services for Indian students and academics.

 As of 19th August 2020, students, researchers and teachers invited by an academic establishment or laboratory in France, holders of the Talent passport, amongst others, are permitted entry into French territory.